 - To add, download, or delete an attachment, see Managing Card Attachments help page.

 Your enterprise may want to capture any specific information while adding a card on the Board or Detail view.
 You need to first add and configure the custom fields in the Card Type through Card Field Editor and then the team members can enter values in the cards.
-To add and configure fields, see Define Card Types.
+To add and configure fields, see the Help page on Card Field Editor.

-By default, the custom attributes are displayed partially.
-To view and enter values for the full set of custom attributes, click the slider icon, as shown in the image below.
-It then resizes the description and keywords accordingly and shows the all the attributes in rows.
+By default, the custom fields are displayed partially.
+To view and enter values for the full set of custom fields, click the slider icon, as shown in the image below.
+It then resizes the description and keywords accordingly and shows all the attributes in rows.

 You may want to create a replica of an existing card without going through the hassles of creating a new card and entering all the details from scratch.
 You can create a copy of the card and then make required changes to the new one.